School of Education

 Students may choose from a variety of education programs that prepare them to become certified teachers.

-The School of Education offers BS in Elementary Education and a BA in Middle Level Education.
+The School of Education offers BS in Elementary Education and an MAT in Secondary Education.

 The BS in Elementary Education program is designed to lead to a teaching certification in grades P-5.

-Other bachelors programs include Secondary Education programs in Biology, English, History or Mathematics and a Music Education degree offered through the discipline departments.
+Other teacher education bachelors programs include Secondary Education programs in Biology, English, History or Mathematics and a Music Education degree offered through the discipline departments.

 The Secondary Education programs in Biology, English, History or Math prepare candidates to teach grades 6-12.
 Refer to the discipline departments sections of this catalog for additional information on these degrees.